Projects

 Lead Chief investigator: Associate Professor Narrelle Warren

-This project aims to examine the social and cultural dimensions of dementia by using a comparative ethnographic approach to examine the experiences of people living with dementia in Australia, Malaysia and India.
+This project aims to examine the social and cultural dimensions of dementia by using a comparative ethnographic approach to examine the experiences of people living with dementia in Australia, Malaysia, and Bangladesh.
 The project expects to generate new anthropological knowledge about structural inequalities by examining how dementia is responded to in diverse geographic, cultural and social settings.
 Expected outcomes of this project include the creation of a new evidence-base on dementia and the production of briefing documents to guide global health frameworks.
 The project should provide significant benefits for people living with dementia by providing locally-relevant strategies to respond to dementia and resultant disability.

-Role: Research Associate
+Role: Research Fellow

 Funded by the Australian Research Council